PierreExeter/data-science-projects/2_house_prices/README.md

 ## Metric

 Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
-(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

 ## Features and target variable